ARMmbed/mbed-os-5-docs/docs/reference/technology/mesh/thread_commissioning.md

 You can use [a free online tool](http://www.qr-code-generator.com/) to generate a QR code.

 In the online tool, fill in the URL field.
-The following is an example: `v=1&eui=000b57fffe07a8be&cc=PV7TUCB0`.
+The following is an example: `v=1&eui=000b57fffe07a8be&cc=ABCDEFGH`.
 Fill in the correct values for your device, and ensure `v=1` is always present.
 The other required parameters are:

 - `cc` is the PSKd, which is configured in the `.json` file (see the mesh-api configuration). *PSKd must be uppercase characters (0-9, A-Y excluding I,O,Q and Z)*
-- `eui` is equal to the RF MAC address by default.
+- `eui` is equal to the EUI64 address.

-To get the MAC address for your end device, connect the node to the Thread network with static configuration enabled.
-In other words, `"mbed-mesh-api.thread-use-static-link-config": true`, unless you have your own configuration for the MAC address.

-For example, in the **mesh-minimal** application, place this `printf("MAC address = %s\n", mesh.get_mac_address());` after `printf("connected.
-IP = %s\n", mesh.get_ip_address());`
+You can get EUI64 address for your end device by using method `device_eui64_get` in your application.
+An example can be found from the [mesh-minimal](https://github.com/ARMmbed/mbed-os-example-mesh-minimal).

 There are four additional (optional) query parameters you can put into this field: